NCU-CC/tutorial/Chapter1/WEB-SESSION.md

 Server wants to store some client-specific information in server instead of client, but HTTP is stateless so that server needs a way to recognize each client.
 To resolve this, server can sent an ID representing each client to client using Cookie.
-Whenever server receive the Cookie, server would know what does the ID meaning for and find corresponding data.
+Whenever server receive the Cookie, server would know what does the ID mean for and find corresponding data.

 ### Session in Response
 When a response received, Session would be sent to client by `Set-Cookie` header